Imitation of Life (1959 film): Modern assessment

 Basically, we're left to intuit that the black characters (and the movie) are themselves products of '50s-era racism – which explains the film's perspective, but hardly makes it less dizzying.
 Possibly thinking of W.E.B.
 Du Bois's notion of black American double-consciousness, critic Molly Haskell once described Imitations double-vision: "The mixed-race girl's agonizing quest for her identity is not seen from her point of view as much as it is mockingly reflected in the fun house mirrors of the culture from which she is hopelessly alienated."

+Metacritic, which uses a weighted average, assigned the a score of 87 out of 100, based on 15 critics, indicating "universal acclaim".

-In 2015, BBC Online ranked the film as the 37th greatest American movie ever made, based on a survey of film critics.
+In 2015, Imitation of Life ranked 37th on BBC's "100 Greatest American Films" list, voted on by film critics from around the world.